Zeleo/recurrence-expression/README.md

 a good one.
 JSON is far easier to manipulate programmatically for both the producer and the consumer.
 We do believe there should be interoperability between recurrence expressions and RFC 2445.
-No promises, but we plan to translation between recurrence rules and recurrence expressions in the future.
+No promises, but we plan to provide translation between recurrence rules and recurrence expressions in the future.

 ## Usage